 So far, so good.
-It’s day three and I’ve managed to steer clear of cookies, candy and potato chips.
-My willpower probably won’t really be tested until I hit day 10 or so.
-I’m reminded that I truly to prefer to eat healthy, whole foods that I prepare myself but I get caught up in convenience and years of bad habits.
+It’s day three, and I’ve managed to steer clear of cookies, candy, and potato chips.
+My willpower probably won’t be tested until I hit day 10 or so.
+This process reminds me that I prefer to eat healthy, whole foods prepared myself, but I get caught up in convenience and years of bad habits.
 We are programmed to crave sugary, greasy fattening foods.
 It does take more time and a little bit of planning but eating healthy and cooking most of your meals should be enjoyable, not a chore.

 - 1 head napa cabbage, thinly shredded

 - ¼ small head red cabbage, thinly shredded

 - 1 carrot, peeled and julienned

 - for the dressing:

 - 2 tablespoons rice-wine vinegar